-Landor’s president of North America, Stuart Sproule, summarised his thoughts for 2017: “We are seeing the most complex brand landscape ever.
+Landor’s president of North America, Stuart Sproule, summarised his thoughts: “We are seeing the most complex brand landscape ever.
 Consumers want the latest in technology, more personalised experiences, more opportunities to interact – all in a more simple, streamlined process.”

 Some of these key trends in branding for 2017 are mirrored in our local landscape – let’s delve into each.

 Probably the largest changes we’ll see this year, and in years to come, revolve around the rapid increase in the use of technology for brand interactions and customer experience.
 It has been referred to as the fourth industrial revolution and will permeate our lives deeply.
 One could argue that it’s more in-line with larger, more well-funded companies than New Zealand’s SME landscape, but in a recent presentation by Isuru Fernando, IBM’s leader on Artificial Intelligence (AI) and Cognitive Computing in New Zealand, he demonstrated first-hand the influence that AI can and already is having on our lives through Watson, its cognitive system.

 ANZ Global Wealth has implemented the Watson Engagement Advisor to help its financial planners improve the advice they can deliver to customers.
 It’s aimed at improving the advice process to cut down the time it takes for customers to receive a statement of financial advice from weeks to one session.
 IBM has a range of Watson products and APIs that can be integrated into your business to “bring the power of cognitive computing to your organisation.”